FlacheQL/FlacheQL/README.md

 * Full cache
 * Partial cache
-* nomalized data structure that ensures minimum network latency which results to a decrease data charges for data transfer
+* nomalized data structure that ensures minimum network latency
 * easy to implement

 *This is a work in progress.
 Cache persistence and "smart" expiration of cached items are some of the features considered to be added.*